 |Maintaining a high level of teaching assistants across all key stages to deliver targeted interventions both in and out of the classroom and support personalised learning across school.||• At least one full time TA for every two classes in school, ensuring flexibility in using teaching assistants to deliver targeted and timely support.|

 • Effective intervention programmes in place for Pupil Premium children to target identified personalised learning action.
-For example, additional support to edit and redraft writing based on previous targets.
+For example, additional support with reading or spelling intervention.

 |• Children to make at least expected progress and often more than expected progress from individual starting points.|